 The district Compliance Committee reviews all digital products used in the district.
 If the committee agrees that the product is safe and educationally aligned, we contact the publisher to sign a district Data Sharing Agreement.
 If the publisher is willing to work with the district, we then approved the product.
 See Approved product list for more information.

 Federal and State Laws

 The Family Educational Rights and Privacy Act, (FERPA), was passed in its initial form in 1974.
-It focuses on the protection of student education records, and grants access rights to parents up until the student reaches the age of 18, at which point the rights transfer to the student.
+It focuses on the protection of student education records and grants access rights to parents up until the student reaches the age of 18, at which point the rights transfer to the student.

 The Protection of Pupil Rights Amendment (PPRA) provides parental rights to limit the personal information that schools may collect from students.
-Parents have the ability to opt their student out of surveys that include personal information.
-Such as political affiliation, mental health, religion, and more
+Parents have the ability to opt their student out of surveys that include personal information, such as political affiliation, mental health, religion, and more

 The Children’s Online Privacy Protection Act, (COPPA), focuses on the protection of data for young children by requiring operators of online services, websites, games, or mobile applications to obtain permission from parents before collecting personal information online from children under 13.
-It applies to schools when they are acting as “agents” of parents by contracting with online services or websites for educational purposes.
+The Act applies to schools when they are acting as “agents” of parents by contracting with online services or websites for educational purposes.
 The Federal Trade Commission, which oversees COPPA, outlines best practices for schools to follow when contracting with a third-party website or online services provider, but does not mandate compliance.

 The Student User Privacy in Education Rights Act (SUPER) This Act requires service providers to provide clear privacy policies and notice of any policy changes and requires service providers to have a security plan.
 This Act also prohibits service providers from selling student information or from using it for targeted advertising, creating a profile, or any purpose not agreed to without consent.